Sri Lanka Railways: History

-Golden age

-The golden age of Ceylon Railways was from 1955 to 1970 under the management of B. D. Rampala, chief mechanical engineer and general manager of the Ceylon Government Railway.
+Rail infrastructure was improved from 1955 to 1970 under the management of B. D. Rampala, chief mechanical engineer and general manager of the Ceylon Government Railway.
 Emphasising punctuality and comfort, Rampala led upgrades to major stations outside Colombo and the rebuilding of track in the Eastern Province to facilitate heavier, faster trains.
 He introduced express trains (many of which had iconic names), and ensured that Ceylon's rail system was up to date and offered comfort to its passengers.
 Until 1953, Ceylon's railways used steam locomotives.
-During its golden age, they changed to diesel locomotives under Rampala's leadership.
+During 1960s and 70s, they changed to diesel locomotives under Rampala's leadership.

-Decline

-During the late 20th century, the railway began to decline; for three decades, it was neglected and poorly run.
-The Sri Lankan economy had shifted its focus from plantation agriculture to industry, and its road network grew.
-With the increase in lorries and highways (a faster means of transporting goods), the amount of goods transported by rail declined and the railways experienced heavy losses.

-SLR failed to adopt the technological innovations of foreign railways, and problems with travel time, reliability and comfort caused it to lose much of its passenger market share.
-By 2011, it had a seven-percent share of the market.

-Rebirth

-The government began a 10-year railway-development strategy to return the network to satisfactory condition in the early 2010s, ordering replacement DMUs.
+The government began a 10-year railway-development strategy in the early 2010s, ordering replacement DMUs.
 The southern line, which was damaged in the 2004 tsunami, was upgraded from 2010 to 2012; its track was upgraded to handle train speeds of 100 km/h.
 Sri Lanka Railways began partnering with ExpoRail and Rajadhani Express in 2011 for premium service on major routes.
-Its northern line, affected by almost three decades of war, is being rebuilt; in 2015, it was restored to Jaffna and Kankesanthurai at pre-war levels The maxiumum speed on this line is currently 120Km/h(74mph)..
+Its northern line, affected by almost three decades of war, is being rebuilt; in 2015, it was restored to Jaffna and Kankesanthurai at pre-war levels The maximum speed on this line is currently 120 km/h(74 mph).
 The southern line is being extended from Matara to Kataragama to serve the developing city of Hambantota.
-In 2015, track construction to Beliaththa was delayed.
+In 2019, track construction to Beliaththa was completed.

-Operators

-The state-owned Sri Lanka Railways operates nearly all of the country's rail services: passenger intercity and commuter rail, and freight transport.
-Private operators provide some services for the railways' equipment and infrastructure, including the Viceroy Special: a heritage train with a steam locomotive.

-On 6 October 2011, Expolanka introduced its ExpoRail service; the competing Rajadhani Express was introduced by Blue Line Express on the same day.
-Although ExpoRail is reportedly no longer in operation, the Blue Line Express is a premium section on Sri Lanka Railways trains.

-Rolling stock
+Rolling Stock

+In 1936, the Ceylon Government Railways owned 261 locomotives, 30 steam railcars, 1591 coaches and 3259 goods wagons.